hansake/Whitesmiths-C-compiler/idris/vm/README.md

  To copy files between Linux and CO-IDRIS see: filecopy.txt

 Updates:
-* updated date command to handle year > 1999
+* Updated date command to handle year > 1999
-* added simple make command
+* Added simple make command
-* /adm/init modified to start in multiuser mode, login as "root" or "pat"
+* The file /adm/init modified to start in multiuser mode, login as "root" or "pat"
-* login enabled at com1 and com2, connection to physical or virtual ports in VirtualBox (see: terminals.txt)
+* Login enabled at com1 and com2, connection to physical or virtual ports in VirtualBox (see: terminals.txt)
+* The emacs line editor mince added.